 The same principles of equal weight, equal size and equal weight distribution for balancing a pack load apply to western saddlebags and horn bags as well.
 Your saddlebags are dead weight and, therefore, cannot adjust themselves like a rider can.
 The more weight you carry in your horse saddlebags, the more important it becomes to balance them.
 I suggest weighing each side of your bags to ensure that they are within ounces of each other.
+Continue reading to learn more about how to load your horse saddlebags.

 Weight is Carried Better in the Front